Kennethaustin/Sprint-Challenge-Advanced-React/ANSWERS.md

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [ ] Why would you use class component over function components (removing hooks from the question)? class- state and reusability
-If state and reusability are factors, I’d use class components over functional components.
-- [ ] Name three lifecycle methods and their purposes. ender() is used in every React class component.
-It returns your component to the DOM. componentDidMount() happens after the component has mounted (the initial render and state are ready to be updated/rerendered componentDidUpdate() happens after an update occurs.
-It updates the DOM in response to changes in state or props.
+- [ ] Name three lifecycle methods and their purposes. render - used in every React class component. returns component to the DOM. componentDidMount - after component has mounted (the initial render and state are ready to be modified componentDidUpdate - after  update occurs. updates DOM changes in state or props.
-- [ ] What is the purpose of a custom hook?
+- [ ] What is the purpose of a custom hook? keeps stateful logic clean for any purpose its given
-A custom hook keeps stateful logic clean and dry that can be created for your custom purpose and used anywhere in your code.
 - [ ] Why is it important to test our apps?
-Testing our apps save us time in having to go back and refactor code over and over to make sure the app works as it’s supposed to.
+Testing lowers possibility of future updates breaking app